 Contribution

 Even though I designed the goal (and loop) to be quite flat, I hoped that the exploration and interactions inside of the game would be enough to add value to the player experience.
 I designed a little platforming world with various machines and mini-games that could be used to earn more candy.
 But, ultimately - the gameplay loop was very simple and none of the machines really had a rewarding challenge or risk to them.
-My hope was that experience would be greater than the sum of its part.
+My hope was that experience would be greater than the sum of its parts.

 It's been a great touch point for me as I learn, and I hope to implement some more personal and engaging elements into Candy Quota as I continue work on the project.